nift-sdks/nift-flow-sdk-docs/docs/sdk/ios.md

 UIHostingController(rootView: view)
 ```

-The `NiftCardFlowConfig` uses a few things for initialization: a `CustomerInfo` instance, `referralCode` (String), `clientID` (String),  and `isDarkTheme` (optional Bool).
+The `NiftCardFlowConfig` uses a few things for initialization: a `CustomerInfo` instance, `referralCode` (String), `clientID` (String), `isDarkTheme` (optional Bool), and `fontFamily` (optional) `NiftFont` instance.

 The `CustomerInfo` type contains the customer (first name, last name, email, and an optional zipcode) and optional fields country code, preferred language, whether the user has passed minimum drinking age or not, and a profile has for any extra info that will help select better gifts for the customer.
+And the `NiftFont` type allows deifing a custom font family to show in the Nift Card flow.

 ```swift
 NiftCardFlowConfig(customerInfo: CustomerInfo, referralCode: String, clientId: String, isDarkTheme: Bool = false)